Menu Close

 Just Read the Instructions was towed away from Los Angeles, California, on August 1st, 2019 – destined for Morgan City, Louisiana.
 The droneship passed through the Panama Canal on August 18th.
 Because of the limited width of the Panama Canal locks, the wing extensions of Just Read the Instructions had to be cut off and placed on the deck for the transit.

 Just Read the Instructions arrived in Louisiana on August 27th, 2019.
 JRTI spent about four months there whilst the side wings were reinstalled and the barge received a general refurbishment.
-JRTI was then towed to Port Canaveral, Florida – arriving on December 11th, 2019.
-A large amount of equipment was loaded onto the droneship for the journey to Florida – this same equipment was later installed onto the droneship for the upgrade.
+JRTI was then towed to Port Canaveral, Florida arriving on December 11th, 2019.
+A large amount of equipment was loaded onto the droneship for the journey to Florida which was later installed onto the droneship as part of upgrade work.

 Just Read the Instructions crossing the Panama Canal – Oswaldo Sira